MrTharinduDasantha/Full-Stack-Blog-App/README.md

 # Full Stack Blog Website

-In this project, I will make a Full-stack Blog app using Next JS, Tailwind CSS, and MongoDB.
+In this project, I will make a Full-stack Blog website using Next JS, Tailwind CSS, and MongoDB.
 In this, full-stack website project I will create a forntend, Backend, and admin panel.

 On this website, I will display the blog post.
 I will create an admin panel dashboard using Next js to upload and manage our blog post.
 I will also create the backend for our APIs.
 Using these backend API I can save the blog post on our mongodb database and we can also fetch the data from mongodb database and display the blog post on your website.